openshift/enhancements/enhancements/installer/aws-custom-edge-machineset-local-zones.md

 The following items must be satisfied in this phase:

-- the installer must opt-in the zone group for each zone specified on the configuration `compute[?name=="edge"].platform.aws.zones`.
+- the installer must check if the zone group has been opted-in for each zone specified in the configuration `compute[?name=="edge"].platform.aws.zones`.

 - the installer must discover the preferred instance type based on the API [EC2 Instance Offerings](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTypeOfferings.html) for each Local Zone provided on the